hylandtechoutreach/ucs/MoreCss2/CustomFonts.md

     ![](Assets/AtImport.png)
 1. Highlight the code within the `<style></style>` tags (starting with `@import`) and copy it
     ![](Assets/CopyImport.png)
-1. Go back to the Repl project, and open the **index.html** file for editing
+1. Go back to the Glitch project, and open the **index.html** file for editing
 1. Make space at the very top of the `<style></style>` element, and paste the code (starting with `@import`)
     - This should be above any ruleset, outside of any `{` and `}`